nazmul-nhb/nhb-scripts/README.md

 > Most scripts display a progress bar for the current task and automatically create a `.estimator` folder, which is also added to `.gitignore`.

+## Known Issue(s)

+- There are some issues with config files, cli flickering and conflict resolution(s).
+These will be fixed soon using different method.

 ---

 ## 🧰 Included CLI Scripts